hinsoned/Active_Recall_Pro/README.md

 Not that this code will be HEAVILY commented as I am using it as a learning tool and hop too colaborate on later features.

 ## TODO:
-1. [x] Create initial notes app following tutorial: https://www.youtube.com/watch?v=dam0GPOAvVI
+1. Create initial notes app following tutorial: https://www.youtube.com/watch?v=dam0GPOAvVI
-    - Figure out pyache issue.
+    - [x] Figure out pyache issue.
 What is it?
-    - Understand secret key from __init__.py
+    - [x] Understand secret key from __init__.py
     - [x] Understand @ symbol in relation to routes.
+2. Find a way to see what is in database at any time.
+    - [x] DB Browser for SQL lite https://sqlitebrowser.org/dl/
-2. Convert Notes to flashcards
+3. Convert Notes to flashcards
+    - [x] Create branch
+    - [x] change model in model.py
+    - [x] change note creation in home.html
+    - [x] change / route in views.py
+    - [x] fix __init__.py import
+    - [x] update base.html delete card function
+    - [x] update views.html deltecard fuction
+    - [x] label front and back of cards in form
+4. Create study mode
+    - add study mode button
+    - add study mode route.
+Display one card front with "flip" button to study.
+5. Add Flashcards list page.
+Just display both sides of all cards sequentially.
+6. Update home now that it does not have list
+    - Display greeting to user
+    - Display total number of cards
+    - Display most recently added card?
-3. Enable Images in flashcards
+7. Enable Images in flashcards
-4. Enable flashcards to be organized in to decks
+8. Enable flashcards to be organized in to decks
-5. Create and admin area: All users, decks, stats are visible
+9. Create and admin area: All users, decks, stats are visible
-6. Enable spaced repetition algorithm
+10. Enable spaced repetition algorithm (SM_2?)https://www.youtube.com/watch?v=dF5rY3xQeAQ&t=237s
-7. Improve Bootstrap UI
+11. Improve Bootstrap UI
-8. Add light mode (assuming dark mode is the default)
+12. Add light mode (assuming dark mode is the default)
-9. Add heat Map feature
+13. Add heat Map feature
-10. Add collaborative/public decks
+14. Add collaborative/public decks
-11. Add Deck copy feature: Cards will be visible before copy and download.
+15. Add Deck copy feature: Cards will be visible before copy and download.
-12. Host on AWS (or some similar could service)
+16. Host on AWS (or some similar could service)
-13. Add deck branch feature
+17. Add deck branch feature
-14. Add school specific feature.
+18. Add school specific feature.
 Decks can be made for certain classes at specific schools with both topic view and time view for the decks.
-15. Create desktop app (99designs??)
+19. Create desktop app (99designs??)
-16. Create mobile app (99designs??)
+20. Create mobile app (99designs??)

 ## RELEVANT TUTORIALS:
 1. To follow for creation of a notes App.
 Includes information on file structure, use of Flask,  and SQL integration https://www.youtube.com/watch?v=dam0GPOAvVI